IKS/Proggis/README.md

 * JSON-LD and XML

 Proggis should support at least import, and in some cases export, for these formats.
 When importing file formats like ODF, Proggis could retain the original imported file as a binary property of the import operation to aid tracing potential import problems due to the file.

+#### Workflow execution documents

+Each run of a NoFlo workflow should result in a workflow execution document with ´@type` of `execution` to be stored in the database.
+All documents touched during the workflow run will be tagged with `source` pointing to this document.

+Workflows are triggered by creation of a new execution document.
+There are CouchDB changes API listeners querying these, and based on the state of the execution, and the selected workflow they will initiate the correct NoFlo.

+States are:

+* waiting_request: the execution needs to send a data request which has not yet been sent
+* waiting_response: the execution has sent a data request and is now waiting for response
+* data_received: the execution has the data it needs, but it hasn't yet been imported
+* data_imported: data has been imported, and is waiting for verification
+* accepted: user has accepted the imported data
+* rejected: user has rejected the imported data

 ## Contributing